Cynic1254/Block-B-blog/page/index.markdown

 Foo_table["Var"] = &Foo::Var;
 }
 ```
-In this example you can see a small input class which is marked with Macro's, these macro's tell the program that this class and these members should be remembered.
-Additionally parameters have been provided to mark the class as being accessible in Lua.
-The program sees these macro's and parameters and automatically generates the output file based on them.
+In this example you can see a small input class which is marked with Macro's, these macros tell the program that this class and these members should be remembered.
+Additionally, parameters have been provided to mark the class as being accessible in Lua.
+The program sees these macros and parameters and automatically generates the output file based on them.
 The output file contains a function to create bindings for Lua.

 ## Why
 Static reflection or reflection in general is a key component to software development and especially important for (game) engines where users should get as much feedback as possible and be able to do as much as possible with as little effort as possible.

-Imagine you have a small Entity Component System (ECS) based engine you've made and you want to allow users to create components themselves.
-This of course isn't that difficult, you simply expose part of your API that provides helper functions for components and voila we have a simple component.
+Imagine you have a small Entity Component System (ECS) based engine you've made, and you want to allow users to create components themselves.
+This of course isn't that difficult; you simply expose part of your API that provides helper functions for components and voila we have a simple component.
 ```cpp
 struct Physics
 {